Power To Choose in Texas has been incredibly successful in making cheaper electricity available to Wichita Falls.

 Why Do Electric Companies in Wichita Falls Run Credit Checks?

 Electric companies in Texas make money by buying electricity of the grid at wholesale prices and reselling it to consumers.
 In the process they take on pricing risk and allow more predicable pricing for the end user.
 Since they are obligated to pay the power plants for the electricity they sell, they want to make sure they are going to get paid on the other end.

 That’s where credit checks come in.
 These types of credit check won’t negatively affect your credit score, but they will help the provider determine if they want to require a deposit.
 A surprisingly high percentage of people who sign-up for an electricity plan are asked to pay a deposit.

 It is up to each company to set its own credit requirements.
-So, if you are asked to pay a deposit with one provider, you may have better luck with another one.
+So, if you are asked to pay a deposit with one provider, you may have better luck with another light company.

 There Is More to Wichita Falls Than Cheap Electricity Plans

 Wichita Falls is 36th largest city in the state of Texas with a population of 104,700 according to recent estimates.
 On the map it is in the northern section of the state, next to the Oklahoma border.
 The nearest major cities in Texas are Northeast Tarrant (104 miles) and Wichita Falls (125 miles).
 It was named after the falls of the Wichita River, which was destroyed in 1886.
 In a response to the number of people who wanted to see the falls over the next century, an artificial waterfall was built to once again bring the namesake back.
 Sheppard Air Force Base is about 5 miles outside of the town, and Wichita Falls is also home to the notorious Newby-McMahon building–it holds an unofficial (and facetious) record for being the “world’s littlest skyscraper.”